 Create A Cross Breeze

-When the heat becomes unbearable, try taking a cold shower or a bath as it they can help cool your body by lowering your core temperature.
+When the heat becomes unbearable, try taking a cool shower or a bath as it they can help lower your core temperature.

 Put your trays of ice cubes to good use!
 Fill a shallow pan or bowl with ice and place it in front of a fan.
 As the ice melts, the fan will pick up the cold water particles and blow them around the room, creating a cool mist.

-If no one is using a room, be sure to close it off to keep the cool air in only occupied areas of the house.
+If no one is using a room, be sure to close it off to keep any cool air circulating only in occupied areas of the house.

 It’s natural to hide from the sun when there’s a heatwave, which is why it’s always a good idea to close your curtains.
 Blackout curtains work best because they will completely prevent the sun from getting in.
 However, Consumer Reports notes that neutral-toned curtains with white plastic backings are best for reflecting away sunlight, and they can reduce heat gain by up to 33%.

 This might be a no-brainer, but using your stove or oven in the summer will only make your home hotter.
-Avoid these appliances and opt for a BBQ meal.
+Avoid these appliances and opt for a BBQ meal (if you need to cook something).
 If you have to cook, keep the heat centralized in one area, such as in a slow cooker.
-Or try to cook in the morning outdoors before it gets too hot so you can keep the heat outside of your home.
+Or try to cook in the morning outdoors before it gets too hot so you can keep any excess heat outside of your home.

 During the summer months, be sure to swap out your current bed sheets for cotton ones.
 Cotton sheets have natural fibres that are breathable and lightweight, which will help you stay cool as you sleep.
 Moisture-wicking sheets also exist for those who tend to sweat a lot at night.

-Let out the heat in your home by opening your windows in the evenings.
+Let the heat out of your home by opening your windows in the evenings.
 Leaving them open overnight will allow the cooler outside air to flow in and prevent your home from getting stuffy.
 Just don’t forget to close the windows before the heat starts to rise again in the morning.

 Turn On Your Kitchen Exhaust Fan